Tragedy Assistance Program for Survivors

 It’s no surprise, then, that horses have long been a part of the work done by Tragedy Assistance Program for Survivors (TAPS), an organization whose mission is to provide compassionate care and support for those grieving the loss of a fallen military hero.

 Since 1994, TAPS has assisted more than 80,000 surviving loved ones who have lost their military service members.
-TAPS helps survivors in their journey to find hope and healing by connecting them with others who have shared their experience.
-They provide a foundation of support to all those grieving the loss of a loved one who died while serving in the Armed Forces, regardless of cause of death or the survivors’ relation to the deceased.
+TAPS helps survivors in their journey to find hope and healing by connecting them with others who have shared their experiences.
+They provide a foundation of support to all those grieving the loss of a loved one who died while serving in the Armed Forces, regardless of the cause of death or the survivors’ relation to the deceased.

 Bonnie Carroll, a 2015 Presidential Medal of Freedom recipient, founded TAPS following the death of her husband, Brigadier General Tom Carroll, who died in an Army C-12 plane crash in November 1992.
 Understanding that the needs of survivors go beyond what the government can offer, her goal was to provide them emotional support not just immediately after the loss, but for a lifetime.
 With programs offered all across the country, TAPS makes sure all military survivors are part of a caring community that helps them know they’re never alone.